Benner727/Minecraft-Mod-Idea/docs/skills.md

 - *Soil* - Increases possible yields by +1
 - *Composted Soil* - Increases possible yields by +2
 - *Volcanic Soil* - Increases possible yields by +3

+Gain experience from harvesting with **secateurs** or **hoe**

+- Get increased loot from harvesting with hoe as your farming level increases

 ### Brewing